Choose another writer in this calendar:

 At the end of 1941, Heyer was treated with increasing amounts of arsenic for her skin condition.
 "I have been in bed for a week, wholly unable even to sign my name," she wrote to her agent, Leonard Parker Moore.
 "Better now, having jettisoned the cure."
 During the war, Heyer reviewed books for her publisher, Heinemann; she had an eye for a saleable book.
 Despite the air raids, the Heyers moved from Sussex to London.

 Although Heyer's early works were swashbuckling adventure stories, the great majority of her novels are historical romances.
 They offer much information about the costume, social customs, and forms of speech of the era – these are the traits for which her books are still read and admired today.
-Her historical romances were well researched, and in addition to her large reference library, Heyer had a good memory; she rarely made mistakes.
-Thus, when she found out that Barbara Cartland 's Knave of Hearts (1950) had similarities with her These Old Shades (1926), she was absolute sure that Cartland had copied names, characters and plot details from her novel without attribution to her.
+These works were well researched, and in addition to her large reference library, Heyer had a good memory; she rarely made mistakes.
+When a reader alerted Heyer that Barbara Cartland 's Knave of Hearts (1950) had similarities with her These Old Shades (1926), set in the Georgian period, she found out that Cartland had copied names, characters and plot details from her novel without attribution to her.
+"But no novelist who had found, through research, the rather recondite bits of period colour (so to speak) could possibly have fallen into the gross errors that bespatter Miss Cartland's pages.
+She is not only slightly illiterate: she displays an almost abysmal ignorance of her period."
+(Georgette Heyer by Jennifer Kloester, 2011, p.
+285) There were other novels too which had similarities.
+Following Heyer's protests and her solicitor's letter to Cartland, the plagiarism stopped before it was made into a public scandal.
 Knave of Hearts was reissued in the United States under a new title, The Innocent Heiress (1970), and a heading: "In the tradition of Georgette Heyer".

 An Infamous Army (1937) showed Heyer's skill as a war historian.
 This book has been praised for its accurate and truthful portrayal of the battle of Waterloo.
 The Regency comedies sometimes used elements from crime stories, as in The Corinthian (1940), or spy fiction, as in The Reluctant Widow (1946).
 In later period she produced works which had humor and irony, and dealt with family relationships.
 In Beauvallet (1929) an English buccaneer harassing Spanish ships under Queen Elizabeth is distracted by his love for a Spanish Protestant noblewoman.
 The Talisman Ring (1936), which combines romance with murder, depicts a murder suspect, who meets a woman fleeing an arranged marriage.
 In Faro's Daughter (1941) the heroine runs a gaming salon.
 Frederica (1965) centers on the initiation of an outsider aristocratic male into a domestic world of family relationships.